5.5.1. Types and dimensions of fauna passages

 Adapted viaduct; Landscape underpass

-Large structure, usually supported by pillars or arches, which carries transport infrastructure and enables the preservation of valuable ecosystems and ecological corridors below the structure.
+Adapted viaducts are large structures, usually supported by pillars or arches, which carry transport infrastructure and enable the preservation of valuable ecosystems and ecological corridors below the structure.
 Preservation and restoration of continuous terrestrial, riparian and aquatic habitats below viaducts facilitate movement of multiple vertebrate and invertebrate species.
 Land uses and activities under the structure must be compatible with fauna movements and preservation of ecological connectivity.
 Viaducts must not be considered as wildlife passages when human disturbance or infrastructure with high traffic volume is beneath.
 Combined with perimeter fencing that funnels the animals to the structure and with light/noise screens to reduce disturbance when required.

 Wildlife underpass; Fauna underpass